Linking Swift frameworks to an Unreal Engine project

 Fixing the crash

-To fix the crash, you should put the library into the Frameworks directory in the bundle.
+To fix the crash, you should put the framework into the Frameworks directory in the app bundle.
 Do this by adding copyDir node to UPL file:

 <copyDir src="$S(EngineDir)/Intermediate/UnzippedFrameworks/swift_framework_dynamic/swift_framework_dynamic.embeddedframework/swift_framework_dynamic.framework" dst="$S(BuildDir)/Frameworks/swift_framework_dynamic.framework" />